MosesKuria012/Persistent-Web-Highlighter/README.md

 CREATE INDEX IF NOT EXISTS highlights_url_idx       ON highlights(url);
 CREATE INDEX IF NOT EXISTS highlights_timestamp_idx ON highlights(timestamp DESC);
 ALTER TABLE highlights DISABLE ROW LEVEL SECURITY;
 GRANT ALL ON TABLE highlights TO anon;
 GRANT ALL ON TABLE highlights TO authenticated;
 GRANT USAGE ON SCHEMA public TO anon;
 GRANT USAGE ON SCHEMA public TO authenticated;

+-- Add tags column if upgrading from earlier version ALTER TABLE highlights ADD COLUMN IF NOT EXISTS tags JSONB DEFAULT '[]';
 ```

 ### Step 4 — Get your credentials